senlin/pinyin-slugs/README.md

 ## Frequently Asked Questions

+### Does Pinyin Slugs work with Simplified Chinese characters?

+Yes, the plugin transforms Simplified Chinese slugs into pinyin.

+### Does Pinyin Slugs work with Traditional Chinese characters?

+Yes, since September 2020 the plugin also can transform Traditional Chinese slugs into pinyin.

-### Does Pinyin Slugs work with Gutenberg?
+### Does Pinyin Slugs work with the WP block editor?

-Yes, it does (see above), although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
+Yes, it does, although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
 The same applies for edits too.

-### Does Pinyin Slugs work with ClassicPress?

-Yes, it does (see above), as ClassicPress is forked on WP 4.9.8 the Pinyin Slugs plugin is automatically also compatible with ClassicPress.

 ### Known Issues

-Pinyin Slugs will not transform existing slugs
+Pinyin Slugs will not transform existing slugs, you will have to change them manually.

-### Can I use this plugin also for Traditional Chinese?

-No, the dictionary part of the plugin only contains Simplified Chinese.
-If you want, you can check what words the dictionary contains by going into `inc/dictionary.php`

 ### I have an issue with this plugin, where can I get support?